rodrigogalura/tuner/docs/advanced-features.md

 ## 3. Structured Validation Errors

-If you throw a Laravel validation error, API Igniter formats it automatically:
+If you throw a Laravel validation error, Tuner formats it automatically:

 ```php
 $request->validate([